• Quicklinks

 Career Opportunities

-Being more practically oriented than a purely scientific Master degree, yet retaining much of the academic rigour, successful graduates of the program will be well prepared, and highly sought-after, in the job market.
+Being more practically oriented than a purely scientific Master degree, yet retaining much of the academic rigour, successful graduates of the program will be well prepared, and highly sought-after in the job market.
 Areas of opportunity include the electrical, electronics, automotive, and aviation industries, as well as IT, telecommunications, automation and energy engineering.
 Interdisciplinary areas of mechanical engineering, vehicle and traffic engineering, and medical technology also have demand for electrical engineering graduates.

 More specifically, our graduates assume (among many others) management and research tasks like: